 Create before you consume.

-Put your phone on grey mode after 8 pm (it will become so boring you won't even have bother).
+Put your phone on grey mode after 8 pm (it will become so boring you won't even bother watching cat videos).

-Explain your kids that the brains of Silicon Valley, Apple founder included, did not allow their kids to have a phone.
+Explain to your kids that the brains of Silicon Valley, the Apple founder included, did not allow his kids to have a phone.
 I guess they knew why.

 Have a plan.
 It's easier to forget about your phone when you're doing some interesting activity.